arievdp/flat-cost-calculator/README.md

 # Flat Splitter

 A personal project (work in progress) that splits housing costs between flatmates.
-I built this over a weekend to experiment with Tailwind CSS and social link sharing.
+I built this over a weekend to experiment with Tailwind CSS, link sharing and social logins (OmniAuth)

 url: https://flat-splitter.herokuapp.com/